janboddez/indieblocks/readme.txt

 IndieBlocks&rsquo; Facepile and Syndication blocks also aim to be compatible with, respectively, the Webmention and Syndication Links plugins.

 == Changelog ==
-= 0.12.0 =
+= 0.13.0 =
 Improve Gutenberg compatibility of Location and Webmention "meta boxes."
 Add Syndication block prefix and suffix attributes.
-Support "update" and "delete" webmentions after mentions are closed.
+Support "update" and "delete" webmentions even after mentions are closed.
 Add avatar proxy option.

 = 0.12.0 =
 Improve comment mentions, remove margin "below" hidden note and like titles.